Federal Funding 2020-2021

 For school-age children, a disability means a person having one or more conditions such as autism, developmental handicap, hearing handicap, multi-handicap, orthopedically and/or other health handicaps, emotional/behavior handicap, specific learning disability, traumatic brain injury or vision handicap.

-If you are aware of a child who you think may have a disability, please contact Jennie Pierson, Interim Director of Special Programs at 937-780-2221.
+If you are aware of a child who you think may have a disability, please contact Jennie Pierson, Director of Special Education Services at 937-780-2221.